vanilla/docs/content/developer/vanilla-cli/build-process-v1.md

 This build process works with the [Sass preprocessor](http://sass-lang.com/) and the [Less preprocessor](http://lesscss.org/).
 Only one preprocessor may be used at a time.
 A preprocessor is selected either through the [addon.json file](/developer/addons/addon-info#build) or as a [command line argument](/developer/vanilla-cli/)

+This tool has better support for Sass than Less.
+Less support exists primarily to facilitate the conversion of older addons.

 #### Sass

 Source files should be placed in the `src/scss` directory.
 Any file ending in `*.scss` that does not begin with an underscore `_` is considered a source file.
 Filenames beginning with an underscore such as `_partial.scss` signify a partial.
 These do not get built on their own and must use the `@import` directive to include them.
 See [The Sass language guide](http://sass-lang.com/guide) for more details.